497a/497a/README.md

-🔈 Pronouns: they/them
+🔈 Pronouns: they/it
-🧍 Name: Izzie
+🧍 Name: Void/Izzie
 🗨️ Discord: 497a
 🗨️ Matrix: @izzie:transgirl.cafe